LassoSoft/LassoGuide/source/operations/command-line-tools.rst

 .. index:: lassoim(d)

-The :program:`lassoim(d)` executable is installed at :file:`/usr/sbin/lassoim` on OS X, :file:`/usr/sbin/lassoimd` on Linux operating systems, and :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoim` on Windows.
+The :program:`lassoim(d)` executable is installed at :file:`/usr/sbin/lassoimd` on Linux operating systems, at :file:`/usr/local/lasso/lassoim` on OS X, and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoim` on Windows.
 This program creates the FastCGI server that runs Lasso's Instance Manager web application.
 It also makes